 Blog Meets Brand is a network featured In Forbes, that works with top brands like M&M’s, Walmart, and Motorola.
 I couldn’t find any information on their website about requirements to join the network other than you need to apply to work with them.

-- Submit your name, email address and a password to apply.
+- Submit your name, email address and password to apply.

-Create authentic content to promote brands that you love.
+Create authentic content to promote brands that you love with Social Fabric.
 Choose the platform that you want to work on: blog, YouTube, or Instagram.

 - Reside in the US or Canada